Generalizing Dynamic Mode Decomposition: Balancing Accuracy and Expressiveness in Koopman Approximations: -Apart Spaces Measure Invariance Proximity

 \begin{definition}\longthmtitle{$\epsilon$-Apart Subspaces} Given $\epsilon \geq 0$, two vector spaces $S_1,S_2 \subseteq \real^p$ are \emph{$\epsilon$-apart} if $ \| \Pc_{S_1}v - \Pc_{S_2}v \|_2 \leq \epsilon \|v\|_2$, for all ${v \in S_1 \cup S_2}$. \oprocend \end{definition}

-According to this definition\footnote{ Note that, unlike Grassmannians, e.g.~\citep{PAA-RM-RS:09}, there is no restriction on the dimension of the subspaces in Definition~\ref{def:eps-apart}.}, the norm of the error induced by projecting a vector $v$ belonging to one of the subspaces is smaller than $\epsilon \|v\|_2$.
+According to this definition\footnote{ Note that, unlike Grassmannians, e.g.~\citep{PAA-RM-RS:09}, there is no restriction on the dimension of the subspaces in Definition~\ref{def:eps-apart}.}, the norm of the error induced by projecting a vector $v$ belonging to one of the subspaces onto the other subspace is smaller than $\epsilon \|v\|_2$.
 Next, we show that this notion fully characterizes equality of spaces with the case $\epsilon =0$.

 \begin{lemma}\longthmtitle{0-apart Subspaces are Equal} Vector spaces $S_1,S_2 \subseteq \real^p$ are 0-apart if and only if $S_1 =S_2$. \end{lemma} \begin{pf} $(\Rightarrow)$: Let $v \in S_1$.
 By definition, $ \| \Pc_{S_1}v - \Pc_{S_2}v \|_2 = \| v - \Pc_{S_2}v \|_2 =0$, and hence $ v = \Pc_{S_2}v$.
 Consequently, $v \in S_2$, showing $S_1 \subseteq S_2$.
 The inclusion $S_2 \subseteq S_1$ can be proved analogously, and we conclude $S_1 = S_2$.